dubo0111/transformer-3d-packing-rl/README.md

 This project implements the state-of-the-art algorithm from the paper:

-> **"A deep reinforcement learning approach for the 3D bin packing problem with online item arrival"**
+> **"Solving 3D packing problem using Transformer network and reinforcement learning"**
-> Deng et al., 2023, *Expert Systems with Applications*
+> Que et al., 2023, *Expert Systems with Applications*

 ### Key Features